 Once the layers are fully cooled, stack and frosting them.

-Spread an even layer of vanilla buttercream on the cake layer.
+Spread an even layer of vanilla buttercream on each cake layer as you stack them.
 Chill the cake in the freezer for a couple minutes.

-If desired, pipe a ring of vanilla buttercream around the avocado buttercream, to ensure it does seem out the sides of the cake.
+Then pipe a ring of vanilla buttercream around the avocado buttercream to ensure it doesn’t seep out the sides of the cake.